AustinLaw8/DH110-Spring23/ASSIGNMENT07/README.md

 ### Interactive Prototype

-If embed doesn't work, use the link [here](https://www.figma.com/proto/TRpSUOUu8gyGXevypSxyMN/Interface-Design?type=design&node-id=123-299&scaling=scale-down&page-id=123%3A90&starting-point-node-id=123%3A299).
+To see the interactive prototype, use the link [here](https://www.figma.com/proto/TRpSUOUu8gyGXevypSxyMN/Interface-Design?type=design&node-id=123-299&scaling=scale-down&page-id=123%3A90&starting-point-node-id=123%3A299).

 ### Cognitive Walkthrough